 Driving from Queenstown to Christchurch

 The drive from Queenstown to Christchurch is one of the world's great drives.
 Without stopping it's a 6 hour drive but where is the fun in that?
 It's good to build in a couple of days to appreciate some of the most beautiful you'll see anywhere in the world.
-To help with your planning, we've put together the scenic highlights that you'll encounter from the starting point of Queenstown to the finishing line of Christchurch.
+To help with your planning, we've put together the scenic highlights that you'll encounter from on the drive from Queenstown to Christchurch.

 Having enjoyed the incredible setting and vast array of activities on offer in Queenstown, it's now time to set off on the drive to Christchurch.
 Take the SH6 road signposted to Cromwell.
 On the way to our first stop of Arrowtown, you'll pass by Lake Hayes.
 Take the first left past the lake which is signposted to 'Arrowtown'.